-If you recall your Star Trek, they used to play a version of chess called ‘3D Chess’ on three vertical boards of chess all of which could affect one another with arcane rules.
+If you recall your Star Trek, they used to play a version of chess called ‘3D Chess’ on three vertical boards of chess, all of which could affect one another with arcane rules.

 What is 4D chess in U.S. politics?

-It’s a recent term, I think originally based on 3D chess from Star Trek.
-The idea is that people accuse President Trump of doing ignorant, foolish things that even his own die hard supporters can’t make heads or tails of.
+It’s almost always used in the negative sense.
+“Trump isn’t playing 4D chess here, he really is that dumb”.
+It’s a recent term, based initially on 3D chess from Star Trek.
+The idea is that people accuse President Trump of doing childish, foolish things that even his die-hard supporters can’t make heads or tails of.